holyhigh2/cruda/README.md

   > Will merge into the GET request
 - restApi⚡
   > Instance api that will recover the `8.
 RESTAPI`
+- cache⚡
+  > Enable query cache and custom cache data by hook `BEFORE_CACHE` or use default backend response as the cache data.
+This prop will be true if `pagination.frontend` is enabled.

 ✅ **_Indicates that global defaults are supported_** ⚡ **_Indicates that activation in object form is supported_**